Tampa Florida, USA Travel Guide

 Tampa museums and cultural institutions offer insights into art, science, and local history.

-Housed in the historic Tampa Bay Hotel building (now part of the University of Tampa), this museum showcases Victorian-era furnishings and artifacts, telling the story of early Florida tourism and the extravagant lifestyle of the Gilded Age.
+Housed in the historic Tampa Bay Hotel building (now part of the Academy of Tampa), this museum showcases Victorian-era furnishings and artifacts, telling the story of early Florida tourism and the extravagant lifestyle of the Gilded Age.
 Explore beautifully restored grand rooms and lavish parlors.

 Located on the Riverwalk, the Straz Center is Tampa's premier venue for Broadway shows, concerts, opera, and dance performances.
 It hosts a diverse calendar of world-class productions.